SpaceShipOne lands at Smithsonian's Air and Space Museum|

 Paul G. Allen, Microsoft co-founder and the sole funder of SpaceShipOne, announced plans to donate the vehicle to the Smithsonian during the annual National Air and Space Museum Trophy awards ceremony held last night.
 Allen, Burt Rutan and the SpaceShipOne team were the winners of the 2005 Trophy for Current Achievement.

 Plans call for SpaceShipOne to arrive at the museum's flagship building on the National Mall in Washington in late summer.
 It will hang in the museum's Milestones of Flight gallery between Charles Lindbergh's Spirit of St. Louis and Chuck Yeager's Bell X-1.
-Later in the year, the 1903 Wright Flyer - the world's first airplane - will return to its hanging position in the Milestones gallery following the end of an eye-level display on the building's second floor.

 © 1999-2014 collectSPACE.com All rights reserved.